DependencyTrack/hyades/DEMO.md

 | Redpanda Kafka API                     | `localhost:9092`       |

 > **Note**
-> You'll not need to interact with PostgreSQL or the Kafka API directly to try out the PoC,
+> You'll not need to interact with PostgreSQL or the Kafka API directly to try out the project,
 > but if you're curious 🕵️ of course you can!

 Finally, to remove everything again, including persistent volumes: